 - Another one: When the Blue Fairy animates Pinocchio, she says, "For what good is a real father if he does not have a real son to come home to?"
 Right at the end, after turning Pinocchio into a real boy, she says, "What good would it do making Pinochhio a real boy, if he did not have a real father to come home to?"

-- Large Ham: Stromboli, Buonragazzo, Lazardo, the Ringmaster, pretty much everyone except Geppetto and Pinocchio.
+- Large Ham: Stromboli, Buonragazzo, Lezarno, the Ringleader, pretty much everyone except Geppetto and Pinocchio.

 Geppetto: You can take anything.

 - Post-Climax Confrontation: After Pinocchio and Gepetto escape from Monstro, they return home only to find Stromboli there to make one last attempt to force Pinocchio back to his show.